seapagan/lsplus/README.md

 This will show a long format listing with hidden files, append a '/' to directories, and show human readable file sizes, as in the image above.

+## Future Plans

+I am planning to add many more features to this project in the future.
+Check out the [TODO](./TODO.md) file for a list of planned features and improvements.